GraspADMM: Improving Dexterous Grasp Synthesis via ADMM Optimization: Experiments

 \subsubsection{Choice of $\rho$}

 $\rho$ is the most important hyperparameter in ADMM, as explained in Sec~\ref{sec:admm}.
-If $\rho=0$, the hand pose is not optimized but directly copied from initialization, results in low GSR and OSR.
-If $\rho\rightarrow \infty$, the contact points on the object are fixed, making our methods perform similarly to Dexonomy~\cite{chen2025dexonomy}.
+If $\rho=0$, the hand pose is not optimized but directly copied from initialization, \lw{resulting} in low GSR and OSR.
+If $\rho\rightarrow \infty$, the contact points on the object are fixed, making our \lw{method} perform similarly to Dexonomy~\cite{chen2025dexonomy}.
 Setting a moderate $\rho$, like $10^2$ and $10^3$, achieves overall high GSR and OSR, but $\rho=10^4$ is too large, causing performance drops.